-There has been tremendous recent growth in the range of specialized insurance policies offered to protect against intellectual property (IP) claims.
-“Traditional” policies may cover a given IP claim, but specific IP policies are growing in popularity as policyholders with IP-related risks look to bolster that aspect of their coverage portfolio.
-Because specialized IP policies are less common, less standardized, and less tested in courts, it is important that policyholders be knowledgeable about the market for IP coverage, including the types of coverages and specific policy wordings being offered.
+There has been tremendous recent growth in the range of specialized insurance policies offered to protect against intellectual property (IP) claims including patent, copyright, and trademark infringement.
+“Traditional” policies, such as CGL and errors & omissions policies, typically provide narrow IP-related coverage, if any.
+As a result of this perceived coverage gap, IP-specific insurance products are growing in popularity as policyholders in IP-reliant industries look to bolster that aspect of their coverage portfolio.
+Because these policies are not always designed with an insured’s specific IP risks in mind and they are relatively untested in courts, it is important that prospective policyholders educate themselves about the market for IP coverage, including the types of coverages and specific policy wordings being offered.
 Here are a few practical tips to consider when securing such policies.

 Use the Underwriting Process as an Opportunity to Educate the Insurer

-Work with Coverage Counsel During the Purchasing/Underwriting Process
+Work with Coverage Counsel During the Policy Procurement Process

 IP policies can help close potential gaps in your coverage program.
-Similar to cyber policies, IP policies are not standardized and can vary widely between insurers.
+But, as with cyber policies, IP policies are not standardized and can vary widely between insurers.
 They also need to align with the specific IP risks your company faces.
-But, when properly tailored to the circumstances of your business, an effective IP insurance portfolio can help minimize the potential risks your company faces from the current litigious IP environment.
-Understanding these policies and working with appropriate specialists, including coverage counsel and your broker, is crucial.
+When properly tailored to the circumstances of your business, an effective IP insurance portfolio can help minimize your company’s risks from the litigious IP environment.
+It is crucial to understand these policies and work with appropriate specialists, including coverage counsel and your broker.